-For his new exhibition Hugh Buchanan returns to a subject of inexhaustible fascination for him: rooms and the spaces between them in historic houses in England, Scotland and France from Blair Castle in Perthshire to the Palace of Versailles.
-After exploring the aesthetic and expressive appeal of libraries and archives, rich and dense subjects which preoccupied Buchanan in his 2008/2010 exhibitions, now it is spaces occupied by paintings which provide the chief impetus: pictures within pictures as a springboard for dizzying perspectives and a virtuoso handling of the properties or lineaments of light.
-With a focus now on doorways and corridors – those critical points of intersection, as classical dramatists so well understood, where protagonists meet and exchange stories to move the plot forwards – Buchanan revels in the ingenious ways classical architects have created for their patrons complex schemes to envelop empty space, just as musicians create everywhere sounds to capture silence.
+After exploring the aesthetic and expressive appeal of libraries and archives, rich and dense subjects which preoccupied Buchanan in his 2008/2010 exhibitions, his most recent work is occupied by paintings which provide the chief impetus: pictures within pictures as a springboard for dizzying perspectives and a virtuoso handling of the properties or lineaments of light.
+With a focus now on doorways and corridors – as classical dramatists so well understood, those critical points of intersection where protagonists meet and exchange stories which move the plot forwards - Buchanan revels in the ingenious ways classical architects have created for their patrons complex schemes to envelop empty space, just as musicians create everywhere sounds to capture silence.

-With the possible exception of the magisterial Tutorial, Hopetoun, where attention to detail in the handling ofchairs, pictures, wallpaper is central to the painting’srationale, pattern and detail dissolving into atmospherebecome the real subject in Buchanan’s work.
-Even ininteriors as sumptuous as those at Tyninghame, atreasure house of paintings, sculpture and objets d’art,the overall mise en scène translates into a geometry ofshadows created by softly filtered daylight, evocative inits richness of those oratories at Palermo embellished bythe great stuccatore Serpotta with a seething multitudeof figures in half- and full-relief.
+With just a few exceptions, pattern and detail dissolve into atmosphere to become the real subject in Buchanan’s work.
+Even in the most sumptuous interiors, the overall mise en scène translates into a geometry of shadows created by softly filtered daylight, evocative in its richness of those oratories at Palermo embellished by the great stuccatore Serpotta with a seething multitude of figures in half- and full-relief.

-Adventurously varied, dramatic and expressive as are the effects Hugh Buchanan has achieved with these newest watercolours, some (such as The Staircase, Blair Castle I) in an exceptionally large format, the techniques he has deployed in their execution conform still to a canon of purity which might have surprised even a Cotman or a Girtin.
+Adventurously varied, dramatic and expressive as are the effects Hugh Buchanan has achieved with his most recent watercolours, the techniques he has deployed in their execution conform still to a canon of purity which might have surprised even a Cotman or a Girtin.
 On past occasions, for instance, he has sometimes used body colour to create highlights but his present practice is when required to apply a rough hogshair brush or fine sandpaper for such purposes.
-Only the revealed light of the paper itself – than which, Buchanan claims, ‘nothing is brighter’ – will now satisfy him.
+Only the revealed light of the paper itself - than which, Buchanan claims, ‘nothing is brighter’ - will now satisfy him.

 HUGH BUCHANAN was born in Edinburgh in 1958 and educated at Edinburgh College of Art.
 After completing post-graduate studies ‘with distinction’ in 1981, he was awarded travel scholarships to the Middle East and, later, North Italy and the Balkans and he has travelled regularly throughout Europe to visit and paint in watercolour buildings and interiors from the Renaissance to the Baroque.
 Over several years he worked on commissions for the National Trust and in 1987 was invited by the Prince of Wales to paint a series of interiors of Balmoral, subsequently completing a further sequence at Highgrove in 1994.
 In 1988 he was commissioned by the House of Commons to paint four interiors in the Palace of Westminster.